-WWE Rumors: Two Superstars Jump Out As Favorites For ‘MITB’ Ladder Matches, Per Cageside Seats
+WWE Rumors: Two Superstars Jump Out As Favorites For ‘MITB’ Ladder Matches, Per ‘Cageside Seats’

 — WrestleVotes (@WrestleVotes) May 30, 2018

 Rumors are always going to be around for wrestling and it’s hard to know which are just random predictions, which are totally false, or which ones have possible legitimacy.
 Money in the Bank is a couple of weeks away and there is so much that could happen between now and the time the pay-per-view takes place.
-Braun Strowman and Ember Moon are a couple of the obvious choices as some up-and-coming superstars, but let’s see how speculation runs by event start time.
+Braun Strowman and Ember Moon are a couple of the obvious choices as up-and-coming superstars, but let’s see how speculation runs by the event’s start time.